somprasongd/boilerplate-node-express-api/README.md

-# boilerplate-node-express-api
+# Example with mongoose

-Boilerplate APIs with express
+Use mongoose to connect MongoDB

 ## Folder Structure